The Eiffel Tower: Once the World's Tallest Structure

 Until 1930, the Eiffel Tower, located in Paris, France, held the title for the tallest man-made structure worldwide.

-The Eiffel Tower, an enduring symbol of France and one of the most recognizable landmarks in the world was completed on March 15, 1889.
+The Eiffel Tower, an enduring symbol of France and one of the most recognizable landmarks in the world, was completed on March 15, 1889.
 Standing at an impressive 330 meters (1,083 feet) tall upon its completion, it was an extraordinary achievement in civil engineering.
-It claimed the title of the world's tallest man-made structure, surpassing the Washington Monument in the United States.
+It claimed the title of the world’s tallest man-made structure, surpassing the Washington Monument in the United States.
 Its completion marked a turning point in architectural design, demonstrating the potential of iron as a building material and setting a new standard for constructing tall structures.
+Designed by the company of Gustave Eiffel, a French civil engineer, the tower was initially built as the centerpiece for the 1889 Exposition Universelle (World’s Fair) in Paris, held to commemorate the centennial of the French Revolution.
+Despite initial skepticism and criticism from many Parisians, who thought it would be an eyesore in the city’s skyline, the Eiffel Tower quickly became a symbol of innovation and modernity, representing the technological and artistic achievements of the late 19th century.

 Despite losing its title as the tallest structure, the Eiffel Tower retained its significance as an architectural and cultural icon.
 Over the years, it has undergone various modifications and improvements, including the addition of antennas, which have extended its height slightly beyond its original stature.
 Today, the tower is equipped with antennas that bring its total height to around 330 meters, continuing its role as both a tourist attraction and a functional broadcast tower.